What Are Their Main Differences?

 "How much soup is left?" "

 'Neither' as a determiner is used before singular countable nouns to define them.
 As a pronoun, it is used alone with no nouns after it, so it is used directly before the verb.
-'Neither' as an adverb is used in sentences to agree on a negative statement however, it is used with affirmative verbs but it is a negative marker by itself.
+'Neither' as an adverb is used in sentences to agree with a negative statement; however, it is used with affirmative verbs, but it is a negative marker by itself.
 As a conjunction, it is usually followed by 'nor' and it is used to connect two clauses.